League1 Ontario (women): History

 League1 Ontario was founded as a men's semi-professional league on November 15, 2013, in an announcement by the Ontario Soccer Association (OSA).

 In January 2015, L1O announced the launch of a women's division.
 Initially, six teams (ANB Futbol, Durham United FC, North Mississauga SC, ProStars FC, Sanjaxx Lions and Vaughan Azzurri) were to compete, but a seventh team (Woodbridge Strikers) was soon added ahead of the inaugural season.
 The league kicked off their first matches on May 23 with all seven teams playing matches at Tim Hortons Field in Hamilton (Ottawa Fury FC Academy also fielded a team for an exhibition match to make an even number so that every team could play).
 Durham United FC defeated North Mississauga SC by a score of 2–0 in the league's first official match.
 Durham United were the inaugural league champions. while North Mississauga won the first League Cup title.

 For the 2016 season, the division grew to nine teams with the addition of four teams, while two clubs departed.
 The league grew to 11 teams in 2017, with three new additions and one departure.
 In 2018, the league grew to 13 teams and the league introduced a playoff format for the first time to declare the league champion.
 For the 2019 season, the league eliminated the League Cup competition.

 Beginning in the 2020 season, League1 Ontario and the Première ligue de soccer du Québec had planned to hold a Final Four end-of-season tournament for their women's divisions, from August 14 to 16, pitting the top two sides from each league in an inter-provincial playoff.
 Also, the league had planned to introduce a Reserve Division for the women for the first time.
 However, due to restrictions associated with the COVID-19 pandemic, the league cancelled the 2020 season and delayed the start of the 2021 season.
 Due to the delayed start caused by the pandemic, some clubs were unable to field team's in the main division.
 Consequently, the league also formed a short-season summer division, with teams opting to either play in the full-season Premier division, the short-season Champion, and/or the Reserve division.

-On January 25, 2022, League1 Ontario announced a major restructuring of the men's and women's competitions to commence in 2024.
-The league will be split into three tiers (Premier, Championship, and League2) with promotion and relegation between the tiers.

-Future expansion clubs will enter at the League2 level and will have to win to earn promotion to the Championship and then Premier divisions.
-Also in 2024 will be the return of the L1 Cup, a league cup knockout tournament which will feature teams from all three tiers in the L1O system.
+On January 25, 2022, League1 Ontario announced a major restructuring of the men's and women's competitions which took effect in 2024.
+The league was split into three tiers (Premier, Championship, and League2) with promotion and relegation between the tiers.
+From this point onward, expansion clubs enter at the League2 level and have to win to earn promotion to the Championship and then Premier divisions.
+Also in 2024 was the return of the L1 Cup, a league cup knockout tournament which features teams from all three tiers in the L1O system.